 Using alternate sources of water in the Permian

-In the Permian Basin, we use brackish water in lieu of fresh water when possible.
-More than 95 percent of the water used in our well completions in the Permian Basin is from brackish water sources.
+In the Permian and Delaware Basin , we use brackish and recycled produced water in lieu of fresh water when possible.
+More than 96 percent of the water used in our well completions is from brackish or recycled water sources.

-In 2017, our Permian Basin operations also started to treat and reuse the produced water** generated, which is typically managed as a waste stream.
-We anticipate that the treated produced water will become a significant water source for our hydraulic fracturing well completions in 2018 and beyond.
+Since 2017, our Permian and Delaware Basin operations started to treat and reuse the produced water generated, which is typically managed as a waste stream.
+In 2018 we treated and recycled over 2 million cubic meters of produced water for our hydraulic fracturing well completions.

 Reusing produced water in the Appalachian region

 Our operations in the Appalachian region strive to maximize the reuse of its produced water.
-In 2014 and 2015, we recycled or reused 97 percent of our produced water.
+In 2018, we recycled or reused 98 percent of our produced water.
 This is part of an overall strategy to reduce both our freshwater consumption and the need for water transportation, transfer and disposal.

 water recycling at our refineries